Detection of Lensed Gravitational Waves in the Millihertz Band Using Frequency-Domain Lensing Feature Extraction Network: Method

 Gravitational lensing distorts GW signals through mechanisms largely determined by the interplay between the GW wavelength $\lambda_{\text{GW}}$ and the characteristic size of the lens (Schwarzschild radius $R_s$).
 This relationship can be characterized by the dimensionless frequency parameter $w$ illustrated in Figure~\ref{fig:fw-all}.
 Following the convention in the wave-optics literature \cite{Takahashi2003, Savastano2024}, we define $w$ in terms of the redshifted lens mass $M_{Lz} = M_L(1+z_L)$:

 as Figure~\ref{fig:fw-all} shows, the parameter divides the phenomena into two distinct regimes.
 In the wave-optics regime ($w \lesssim 1$), diffraction effects dominate, causing amplitude oscillations and phase shifts without the formation of discrete geometric images.
 In the geometric-optics regime ($w \gg 1$), the diffraction integral approximates a sum over discrete stationary points, manifesting as multiple images with magnifications and constant time delays.
-However, the critical transition regime ($0.1 < w < 10$) bridges these extremes, corresponding to the scenario where the GW wavelength is comparable to the Schwarzschild radius of the lens.
-In this domain, the validity of both the diffraction limit and the stationary phase approximation broken down.
+However, the transition regime ($0.1 < w < 10$) bridges these extremes, corresponding to the scenario where the GW wavelength is comparable to the Schwarzschild radius of the lens.

 As shown in the right panel, the transition regime produces the first prominent peak in the amplification factor $|F(w)|$ , which can be attributed to constructive interference.
-This regime also marks the crossover from a smooth, non-oscillatory diffraction-dominated behavior at $w \lesssim 1$ to the oscillatory interference fringes characteristic of the geometric-optics limit at $w \gg 1$.
+This regime also marks the crossover from a smooth, non-oscillatory dominated behavior at $w \lesssim 1$ to the oscillatory interference fringes characteristic of the geometric-optics limit at $w \gg 1$.
+Moreover, for a fixed $w$, the amplification factor $|F(w,y)|$ decreases as the impact parameter $y$ increases, reflecting the weaker lensing effect when the source moves further from the lens axis.
+This $y$-dependence, together with the $w$-dependence shown in the figure, highlights that the full lensing phenomenology is governed by the two-dimensional parameter space $(w, y)$ rather than by $w$ alone.

 At a fixed frequency $f$, the lensed waveforms $\widetilde{h}_{+,\times}^{L}(f)$ relate to the unlensed waveforms through the complex amplification factor $F(f)$: